vince-nlp/aclrollingreview/reviewing.md

 Ethics reviewing happens in parallel to regular reviewing, and the ethics reviews are not shown to regular reviewers.
 After flagging a paper, reviewers and AEs should complete their work without further consideration for the ethical issues raised.

 Papers can be flagged for ethics review at any time in the review process.
 Most are flagged early, through the checklists AEs and reviewers complete.
 Some are only flagged during the main review process.
 In either case, the process is the same.
+The guidelines for flagging papers for ethics review are [here](https://aclrollingreview.org/ethics-flagging-guidelines/).

 # Venue Program Committees {#PCs}